miroslav93/form-validation/README.md

 o = optional number
 the dash is optional as well

-the email address field accepts the following format (any number of alphanumerical symbols)@(any number of alphanumerical symbols).(up to five characters)
+The email address field accepts the following format (any number of alphanumerical symbols)@(any number of alphanumerical symbols).(up to five characters)
  - Example johndoe123@test1test1test.media